 I don’t know if you are the right person for me to speak with.

-This can be extremely helpful in your effort in how to open cold calls because when you deliver a soft sales takeaway like this, it can decrease the prospect’s guard, create curiosity, and increase rapport.
+This can be extremely helpful in your effort for how to open cold calls because when you deliver a soft sales takeaway like this, it can decrease the prospect’s guard, create curiosity, and increase rapport.